5 Reasons Your Oven Won’t Heat

 Oven Relay is Broken

 A fifth and final problem that can cause an oven not to heat is malfunctioning or bad relays.
 If your oven is equipped with more than one element, then it is also equipped with oven relays.
 These oven relays can burn out and fail over time through continued use.
 While you can check on these relays visually by finding their location in your owner’s manual, they can be quite difficult to repair or replace.
-If the oven relays appear to be worn out or damaged, it may be time to call in a professional appliance service technician. 💡Read more …
+If the oven relays appear to be worn out or damaged, it may be time to call in a professional appliance service technician.
+More information about it in this article …

 Need Some More Help?